lukeiscoolio/lukeiscoolio/README.md

 - 👋 Hi, I’m @lukeiscoolio
 - 👀 I’m interested in roblox and alot others
-- 🌱 I’m currently learning what
+- 🌱 I’m currently learning python nd javascript
 - 💞️ I’m looking to collaborate on idk sunset lodge
-- 📫 How to reach me luke 💪💪#3415 on discord
+- 📫 How to reach me on discord

 how am i meant to know what to put here i just used some weird tewmplate